alex-meteor/meteor-cordova-shell/README.md

 - Pull down Meteor-Rider and copy all js files into your `/www/js` folder (not `/platform/...`)
 - Copy and overwrite `index.html` from the MeteorRider folder to `/www/index.html`
 - In new index.html, Rename `cordova-2.4.0` to `cordova.js`
+- Plug in your apps url into index.html
+- Fire up simulator

 Your app should be loaded!